hopsoft/hero/README.md

 # Hero

-## Its a bird, its a plane, its... its... my hero
+## Its a bird, its a plane, its... its... my Hero

 Ever wish that you could unwind the spaghetti and get out of the corner you've been backed into?
 Well... fret no more.